Brendan Carr: Views

-Carr denounced the Unite the Right rally in August 2017.
-In response to the World Health Organization's response to the COVID-19 pandemic, he stated that the organization had been "beclowned".
-Weeks after the first impeachment trial of Donald Trump, Carr described the House Permanent Select Committee on Intelligence as a "secret and partisan surveillance machine" and attacked its chairman Adam Schiff, questioning the collection and publication of phone records in Trump's impeachment inquiry.
-In a meeting with Georgia representative Buddy Carter, Carr wore a gold lapel pin of Trump's face on his suit, in what was perceived as an indication of loyalty.

-Telecommunications, media, and business affairs
+Telecommunications and business affairs

 In an interview with Politico Pros Margaret Harding McGill, Carr stated that he found net neutrality rules unnecessary.
 He expressed support for encouraging industry investment and reforming spectrum auctions at the legislative level.
 As a commissioner, he voted to repeal a rule that required broadcast stations to have a physical studio for each coverage area.
-Carr criticized an internal plan (obtained by Axios) from the first Trump administration that would nationalize 5G network construction, and later decried it as "China-like nationalization".
-After Democrats on the House Committee on Energy and Commerce pressured cable providers to answer to concerns that television programming contributed to misinformation about the 2020 presidential election in a letter, he described the letter as a "chilling transgression" of freedom of speech.
-In July 2021, Carr appeared with Florida governor Ron DeSantis to urge president Joe Biden to offer internet service to Cubans in an effort to circumvent censorship, an act that would allegedly violate international law.
+Carr criticized an internal plan from the first Trump administration that would nationalize 5G network construction, and later decried it as "China-like nationalization".
 Carr opposed secretary of transportation Pete Buttigieg's efforts to delay 5G network deployments amid apparent risks to flight safety.
 He dissented in a vote to revoke Starlink's rural broadband subsidies.